eltharynd/cCarbn/README.md

 - A domain name with a valid SSL certificate for such domain (**the Twitch app webhook requires the endpoint to be on a Secure domain, on a development server you can setup a reverse proxy to redirect such requests to your local machine**)
 - A mongodb instance installed and running (you can create a free one on https://www.mongodb.com/cloud/atlas/)
+- Having the twitch 2FA enabled is a Twitch developer prerequisite (I believe, if it's not: you should still use that...)

 ### Setting up a Twitch developer account